-When a couple have been living together for a number of years and have children together, there is a common misconception that they acquire the same legal status as a married couple and become “common-law spouses”.
-Although this is a term that is frequently used, it has no legal recognition; in short, there is no such thing.
+When two people have been living together for some time, there is a common misconception that they become “common-law spouses”.
+Many people believe they automatically acquire the same legal status as a married couple.
+This is a frequently used term, but it has no legal recognition; in short, there is no such thing.

-Unlike when married couples separate, there is currently no legislation which specifically provides for the division of assets when unmarried, co-habiting couples separate.
+Unlike when married couples separate, there is currently no legislation that specifically provides for the division of assets when unmarried, co-habiting couples separate.

-A further difference is that unmarried couples have no duty to provide for each other financially into the future, unlike married couples who do.
+A further difference is that unmarried couples have no duty to provide for each other financially into the future, unlike married couples.

-A married father is automatically assumed to be the child’s father at the time of birth and will automatically have Parental Responsibility (PR) for that child.
-A person who holds PR has a say in a number of significant decisions about the child’s upbringing, such as what name the child shall be known by, education, travel and health issues.
+A married father is automatically assumed to be the child’s father at the time of birth and will automatically have Parental Responsibility (PR).
+A person who holds PR has a say in significant decisions about the child’s upbringing, such as what name the child shall be known by, education, travel and health issues.
 Those without PR do not.

-Unmarried fathers are not automatically assumed to be the child’s father and will not automatically have PR for the child.
-There are a number of ways however that PR can be acquired, either with or without the mother’s agreement.
+Unmarried fathers are not automatically assumed to be the child’s father and will not automatically have PR for them.
+However, there are several ways that the father can acquire PR, either with or without the mother’s agreement.

 Unless there is a Will specifically leaving an unmarried partner’s estate to their surviving partner, it will not necessarily automatically pass to them, as it would for a married couple.
-It is essential that unmarried couples make wills if they wish to ensure that the other receives the benefit of their estate upon death.
-Furthermore, property which passes between unmarried partners may not be exempt from Inheritance tax, as a married couple would be.
+Unmarried couples must make wills if they wish to ensure that the other receives the benefit of their estate upon death.
+Furthermore, a property that passes between unmarried partners may not be exempt from Inheritance Tax, as a married couple would be.

-The contents of this article are for the purposes of general awareness only.
+The contents of this article are for general awareness only.
 They do not purport to constitute legal or professional advice.
 The law may have changed since this article was published.
-Readers should not act on the basis of the information included and should take appropriate professional advice upon their own particular circumstances
+Readers should not act based on the information included and should take appropriate professional advice upon their own particular circumstances.